neurodata/neurodata.io/content/about/agreements.md

 We agree to have quarterly check-ins to facilitate more long-term/career guidance,  mutually providing [radically candid](http://firstround.com/review/on-receiving-and-truly-hearing-radical-candor/?ct=t(How_Does_Your_Leadership_Team_Rate_12_3_2015)) feedback, check alignment between personal and team goals in terms of quarterly, annual, and career goals, and re-align as appropriate.
 In these meetings will we re-assess quarterly goals in light of progress and preferences.
 They are documented in Asana in the ["quarterly" project](https://app.asana.com/0/873639171077169/list).
 Each goal will be a [SMART Goal](https://www.mindtools.com/pages/article/smart-goals.htm).
 These check-ins will happen in January, April, July, and Oct 30.
 The July check-in will serve also as the annual review.

-#### Semi-Annual Retreats
+#### Annual Group Hangouts

-To build community and deeper inter-personal connections, and to have fun, we agree to having semi-annual retreats,  typically during the week before classes start each semester (this likely means 1 beach retreat, and 1 ski retreat).
-The retreats will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
-These retreats will be organized by trainees.
+To build community and deeper inter-personal connections, and to have fun, we agree to having annual activities like going on a dinner, organizing or attending a conference as a team.
+These occasions will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
+These occasions will be organized by trainees.

 #### Annual Reviews